April 7, 2020 by CUI Inc -

 Another important consideration and question to ask is, “how well will the adapter aesthetically integrate with my system?”
 If your design has a desired look-and-feel and you care about the customer experience of your product, then don’t let the adapter be an afterthought.
 If your product has been intentionally designed with a specific color, then a black adapter may not integrate well.
 Consider color, texture, packaging, and even adding your logo to the power supply.
 CUI specializes in a range of customizable branding options.

 Selecting a power supply for your new product is not a difficult task, but there may be subtle issues that affect the selection process.
 By working with an experienced power supply company, such as CUI, you can ensure that your power supply not only properly supports the operation of your product but also enhances the value of your product for your customer.
+CUI has a broad portfolio of standard designs we can customize to meet your specific application needs.

 Have comments regarding this post or topics that you would like to see us cover in the future?